ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R1]**
 Transacting counterparties MUST have an agreement specifying minimally the transactions to be performed between the transacting counterparties before a transactable state of an agreement can be instantiated within a BPI.

-*Note, that an agreement in the context of this document may or may not be a commercial agreement as defined in (#24-Commercial-Agreements) below.*
+*Note, that an agreement in the context of this document may or may not be a commercial agreement as defined in [24-Commercial-Agreements](#24-commercial-agreements) below.*

+[[R1]](#r1) Testability: Functional terms of an agreement between counterparties are always implementable as transactions within a Baseline Protocol system because they are logical constraints which can always be represented in code.
+For example, payment term of 15 days can be checked whether the payment invoice is larger or smaller than the payment term.

 ## 2.4 Commercial Agreements